fackelm2/fackelm2.github.io/_projects/1_project.md

 Disclaimer : This is an internal project which may not (yet) be published

 Android Package IDs (apkid) are the unique package identifiers for Android packages.
-For example, the Threema messenger app has an apkid of "ch.threema.app".
+For example, the Threema messenger app has the apkid "ch.threema.app".
-You can use the unique apkid to search for the intention of the app.
+You can use the unique apkid to search the web for the intention of the app.

 Android Package IDs (APK IDs) sind eindeutige Bezeichner für Android Packages (APKs).
 Zum Beispiel hat die Messenger-App Threema die APK-ID "ch.threema.app".
-Diese eindeutige APK ID kann verwendet werden, um die Funktion und den Zweck der App herauszufinden.
+Diese eindeutige APK ID kann verwendet werden, um die Funktion und den Zweck der App im Internet herauszufinden.